-Category Details Infrastructure Type Special Educational Needs (SEN) and Disability (SEND) provision Lead Responsibility SCC Current Provision The Department for Education expects the Education Authority to manage their specialist estate to ensure the availability of maintained specialist school places appropriately matched to SEN need-type, phase of education and geographic location.
-Current provision in the borough takes the form of: SEN units within mainstream schools at primary level 21 ASD places at Bell Farm Primary School, Walton on Thames; 25 ASD places at Chandlers Field Primary School, Molesey; 9 SLCN places at The Orchard Infant School.
+Category Details Infrastructure Type Special Educational Needs (SEN) and Disability (SEND) Provision Lead Responsibility SCC Current Provision The Department for Education expects the Education Authority to manage their specialist estate to ensure the availability of maintained specialist school places appropriately matched to SEN need-type, phase of education and geographic location.
+Current provision in the borough takes the form of: SEN units within mainstream schools at primary level 21 ASD places at Bell Farm Primary School, Walton on Thames; 25 ASD places at Chandlers Field Primary School, Molesey; 6 SLCN places at The Orchard Infant School.
 SEN units within mainstream school at secondary/sixth form level - Hinchley Wood School Special School provision - Walton Leigh School, Walton on Thames.
 Provision for 11 to 19-year-old pupils with severe learning difficulty.
-The creation of a SEN unit for pupils from reception to year six, which is located at Chandlers Field Primary School, is underway and received £250,000 from the council in
+The SEN unit for pupils from reception to year six, which is located at Chandlers Field Primary School was established in September 2021, and received £250,000 from the Council in Community Infrastructure Levy (CIL) funding toward the project in 2021-2022.
+The SEN Unit at Three Rivers for pupils from Year 7 to Year 11 was established in September 2021 utilising existing space.
+Feasibility has been completed for additional work to create the space for the 30 place SEN Unit.
+SCC submitted a successful bid to receive £750,000 from the Council in Community Infrastructure Levy (CIL) funding toward the project in 2022-2023.